fbpx

 If you’re in the process of buying a property with a septic system in Arizona, it’s essential to be familiar with the ADEQ (Arizona Department of Environmental Quality) Septic Inspections.
 These inspections play a crucial role in ensuring the proper functioning of septic systems and safeguarding the environment and public health.
 As the owner of Priority Pumping, a reputable septic service business, I understand the importance of these inspections and the questions that often arise from real estate agents and homebuyers.
 In this blog post, I’ll address the most commonly asked questions about ADEQ Septic Inspections to help you navigate this aspect of your real estate journey.

-*1. What is an ADEQ Septic Inspection, and when is it required?*
+*1. What is an ADEQ Septic Inspection?
+Is this neccessary?*

 An ADEQ Septic Inspection is a thorough examination of the septic system on a property to ensure compliance with environmental and health regulations.
-It is required when a property with a septic system is being sold or transferred to a new owner.
+A property with a septic system must undergo this requirement when sold or transferred to a new owner

 *2. How long does an ADEQ Septic Inspection typically take?*